 Be still my modernist heart.
 Case Study House #21 by architect Pierre Koenig just hit the market in the Hollywood Hills.

 Pierre Koenig’s experience working alongside architect Raphael Soriano, A. Quincy Jones, and real estate developer Joseph Eichler served him well.
-By working with them, he gained first-hand experience with steel construction and gained skills using the new arc welding process.
+By working with them, he gained first-hand steel construction experience and skills using the new arc welding process.

 The exterior structure is surrounded by water ponds that circulate to the roof and return as fountains.
 Over the years, the home suffered from ad-hoc renovations.
-Thankfully, in 1997 Pierre Koenig was asked by the then current owner to restore the house to its former glory.
+Thankfully, in 1997, Pierre Koenig was asked by the current owner to restore the house to its former glory.

 With the help of mid-century modern collector Michael LaFetra, Case Study House #21 was registered as Los Angeles Historic-Cultural Monument #669.

 Listing courtesy of Marc Silver and Barry Sloane, Sotheby’s International Realty